MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-naming-conventions.md

 Naming conventions should be ordered from most-specific to least-specific in the .editorconfig file.
 The first rule encountered that can be applied is the only rule that is applied.

-For each naming convention, you must specify the symbols it applies to, a naming style, and a severity for enforcing the convention.
+For each naming convention, you must specify the symbols it applies to, a naming style, and a severity for enforcing the convention, using the properties described below.
+The order of the properties is not important.

 To begin, choose a title for your naming rule that you will use in each of the properties that are needed to fully describe the rule.
 For example, `public_members_must_be_capitalized` is a good, descriptive name for a naming rule.
 We'll refer to the title you choose as **<namingRuleTitle\>** in the sections that follow.

-order
-leaving properties out

 ## Symbols

-First, you must identify a group of symbols to apply the naming rule to.
+First, identify a group of symbols to apply the naming rule to.
 This property has the following format:

 `dotnet_naming_rule.<namingRuleTitle>.symbols = <symbolTitle>`